ArlingtonBrooks/ParseLi/README.md

 When defining a custom value to add, it is possible to specify the variable name with a space (for example: `MY VARIABLE`), however this is bad practise.

 # READING VALUES FROM DICTIONARY
-To return a value from the dictionary object, simply call either `GetDouble`, `GetInt`, or `GetString` (depending on what you are trying to get).
+To return a value from the dictionary object, simply call either `Dict::GetDouble`, `Dict::GetInt`, or `Dict::GetString` (depending on what you are trying to get).
 Note that you must supply a key which matches exactly the variable definition from your input file.
 If ParseLi cannot find the value for the corresponding key, it will throw an exception notifying you of the error.